-- 3 points on all other eligible purchases
+3 points on all other eligible purchases

-Still, the Hilton Honors Card from American Express brings meaningful benefits to Hilton guests.
+Still, the Hilton Honors American Express Card brings meaningful perks to Hilton guests.
 The card includes complimentary Hilton Honors Silver status — good for late checkouts, the opportunity to earn a fifth night free on rewards bookings, and other benefits.
-It also offers the opportunity to achieve Gold status — which adds complimentary breakfasts to all the Silver benefits — if you spend $20,000 on eligible purchases within a calendar year.
+It also offers the opportunity to achieve Gold status if you spend $20,000 on eligible purchases within a calendar year.

 In addition, there are no foreign transaction fees, which could be especially helpful if you use the card to pay for hotels outside of the United States.

-Get more details in our review of the Hilton Honors Card from American Express.
+Get more details in our review of the Hilton Honors American Express Card.